Nxp Semi. Nv

 That would pressure a $12.3B revenue base directly, not just through channel timing.
 In plain English: fewer chips shipped, fewer excuses available.

-industrial & iot momentum fades
+Industrial & iot momentum fades

 The december-quarter 24% growth in Industrial & IoT matters because the company needs a second engine beyond automotive.
 If that strength was short-lived, NXP goes back to being a one-story stock.